Yinghui-Liu/KDDC/README.md

 # KDDC

-This is the official implementation of our paper: **KDDC: Knowledge-Driven Disentangled Causal Metric Learning for Pre-Travel Out-of-Town Recommendation**.
+This is the official implementation of our paper titled **"KDDC: Knowledge-Driven Disentangled Causal Metric Learning for Pre-Travel Out-of-Town Recommendation"**, which has been accepted by the IJCAI 2024 conference.

 Pytorch versions are provided.

 > Pytorch: https://pytorch.org

 ## Data